selectiveintellect/vic/install.md

 - [gputils](http://gputils.sourceforge.net) version `1.3.0` or better for compiling VIC&trade; output
     - For Windows download the pre-built installers from <http://sourceforge.net/projects/gputils/files/latest/download>.
+    - For Linux and Mac OS X, the user can either install it themselves or using CPAN's [Alien::gputils](https://metacpan.org/pod/Alien::gputils) module as outlined [here](#dependencies).
 - [gpsim](http://gpsim.sourceforge.net/gpsim.html) version `0.27.0` or better for default simulator support
     - For Windows download the pre-built installers from <http://sourceforge.net/projects/gpsim/files/snapshot_builds/gpsim-win32/>.
 - [Piklab](http://piklab.sourceforge.net/) as an IDE